 This legal protection of appropriate palliative medication is part of Australian common law, and is known as the doctrine of double effect.
 Some Australian States and Territories have incorporated double effect into legislation.

 Families and friends of people who are dying or who have recently died may be asked to consider donating the deceased’s organs and tissues for transplantation into another person.
 Consent is needed for organ and tissue donation.
 In Australia, adults with decision-making capacity have the option to record their consent or refusal to donate on the Australian Organ Donation Register.
 However, depending on the State or Territory, the deceased’s family may be asked to consent to donation, even if the person has already recorded their consent on the Register.
 In all jurisdictions except Victoria there must also be no objection by the deceased's senior next of kin, or another next of kin to the removal of tissue.

 Where there is a dispute or resistance to organ donation among family members, removal of organs or tissue will not occur, even if the potential donor had expressed a wish to donate, or had registered their consent.

-In Australian States and Territories where VAD is illegal anyone who assists another person to die may be charged with murder, manslaughter or assisting suicide.
+In States and Territories where VAD is illegal (including in Tasmania and South Australia until the laws in those States commence) anyone who assists another person to die may be charged with murder, manslaughter or assisting suicide.

 A health professional does not assist dying or unlawfully kill a person by withholding or withdrawing life-sustaining treatment that has been lawfully refused by the person or their substitute decision-maker.
 This is also the case where the health professional does not provide or withdraws treatment that is futile or burdensome.
-Providing palliative medication which ultimately hastens death is not assisted dying, so long as the health professional’s primary intention in giving the medication was to reduce pain or symptoms, not cause or hasten death.
+Providing pain and symptom relief which ultimately hastens death is not VAD, so long as the health professional’s primary intention in giving the medication was to reduce pain or symptoms, not cause or hasten death.
 It is also lawful for a person to refuse food and drink (either naturally or through artificial measures such as a tube) even if that results in death.